hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 	}

-In this test class, the Mockito codes are replaced with Spring test, and load the configuraitons defined in this project.
+In this test class, the Mockito codes are replaced with Spring test, and load the configurations defined in this project.
 It is close to the final production environment, except there is not a real Servlet container.

-###Test REST API as the client view
+### Test REST API as the client view

 OK, now try to verify everything works in a real container.